sahilrajput03/sahilrajput03/thoughts-principles.md

 # Thoughts, Principles

+Waqt har jakham bhar deta hain. ~ Geeta

+Time and tide wait for none.

+“A genius is the man who can do the average thing when everyone else around him is losing his mind.” —Napoleon

+"The key thing is that you must know what you are doing." ~ Paras Vashisht.

+If you get angry in an argument and want to shout - leave for a few minutes saying „I need some time to think about this.“ Saying sth impulsive will do much more damage than just taking a break for a short time. #Daily #Productivity #Hacks

+Continuous working and small 5-10 min breaks works is love.

+Don't use gacp, instead use gac and only once in a day push to github.

+Don't worry about mistakes, just keep making them.

+Fail fast, move fast ahead.

+You have to solve a problem, you can't be a problem.

 Foucus on one nos coz thats how it internally works, you just need need to align to it mentally.